hackclub/sprig/docs/UPLOAD.md

 ### Flatpaks - I play with sandboxes!

 Is your browser installed as a Flatpak?
-This means that you need to do more setup becauase it's running in a sandbox so it likely won't have access to serial ports.
+This means that you need to do more setup because it's running in a sandbox so it likely won't have access to serial ports.
 To fix this, run the following override command replacing the flatpak name as appropriate:

 ```sh
 flatpak override --device=all org.chromium.Chromium